phaserjs/template-angular/README.md

 }
 ```

-In the code above, you can get a reference to the current Phaser Game instance and the current Scene by calling `@ViewChild(PhaserGame) phaserRef!: PhaserGame`.
+In the code above, you can get a reference to the current Phaser Game instance and the current Scene by consuming the required signal `phaserRef = viewChild.require(PhaserGameComponent);`.

-From this component reference, the game instance is available via `this.phaserRef.game` and the most recently active Scene via `this.phaserRef.scene`
+From this component reference, the game instance is available via `this.phaserRef().game` and the most recently active Scene via `this.phaserRef().scene`

 The `EventBus.on('current-scene-ready')` callback will also be invoked whenever the the Phaser Scene changes, as long as you emit the event via the EventBus, as outlined above.